Surviving the Crash after your Crush

 may be a strong, well-established, successful woman with a mind

-of her own, but the Borderline has an uncanny ability to wear you
+of her own, but the Borderline has an uncanny ability to whittle

 soon after your romance takes flight, he could coax you to "open